omasoud/np-array-io-bench/README.md

                         If desired, provide filename so that html report gets saved to it.
   --standalone-html     By default the html will reference generated png files
-                        for the figres.
-If desired, endocded.
+                        for the figures.
 But if desired this option can encode the pngs directly in the html (making it larger but standalone).
   --notebook            Plot results in Jupyter Notebook.
 ```